kksgandhi/personal_site/philosophy - game recommendations.md

 ### Papers Please (6-8 hours)

 Working as border security in a parody of eastern block communism, you have to bend your ethics in order for your family to survive.
 An incredibly well made game to show how even well meaning people's ethics die after a thousand cuts.

+Mass Appeal: 8

+### Everything (3 hours)

+Be the universe.
+Play as... everything.
+Mind bending and requires minimal effort to play (it's not a puzzle game)

 Mass Appeal: 9